mLuby/container-logistics/README.md

 # IMPORTANT NOTES
 1. You can code this up in any language you want.
 2. You can use any frameworks/libraries you want.
 For instance, you don’t have to code an algorithm from scratch (like Dijkstras), you can just use an implementation from online.
-3. This is an open challenge.
-You can focus on the visual aspect, you can choose to build out further functionality, etc…
+3. You can focus on the visual aspect, you can choose to build out further functionality, etc…

-Good luck!